-The Army typically receives between two and three thousand SBIR Phase I proposals a year and funds between 10 and 13% of them.
-The Phase I awards are comprised of a base, not to exceed $100,000 and six months of effort, and a Phase I Option not to exceed $50,000 and four months of effort.
-Phase II typically lasts for 2 years and has a ceiling of $1 million.
-Phase II provides the opportunity to validate and mature the topic solution.
-Roughly fifty percent of Phase I SBIR awardees receive a Phase II award.
-The Army also has a Phase II Enhancement program which enables it to provide an additional $500,000 if a company can match these additional SBIR funds with non-SBIR funding from a DoD acquisition program or from the private sector.
-The goal for good SBIR/STTR projects is to transition to Phase III, assuming that the need persists and the solution is cost effective.
+The Army also has a Phase II Enhancement program which as of March 2021 enables it to provide up to an additional $550,000.
+The primary objective for SBIR/STTR technologies is a transition to Phase III, assuming that the need persists and the solution is cost effective.
 The hallmark of Phase III is that the company will continue the maturation of the technology with non-SBIR/STTR funding from either the government or the private sector.
 The end result of sustained and collaborative efforts during Phase III is that solutions needed by the war fighter are provided.

-To facilitate Phase III Transition, the Army SBIR program office has developed a unique network of Technical Assistance Advocates (TAAs) that are strategically placed within various Army organizations.
-Each TAA has a technology focus.
-They provide expert advice and analysis to SBIR and STTR awardees to improve technical decisions, solve problems, minimize risk, and assist with commercializing their technologies.
-The list of TAAs is also provided in the tools section of this tutorial.
+To facilitate Phase III Transition, the Army SBIR program office has developed a unique network of subject matter experts strategically placed within various Army organizations to provide expert advice and analyses to SBIR and STTR awardees to improve technical decisions, solve technical problems, minimize risks, and assist with commercializing SBIR/STTR technologies.
+The Army is also launching an accelerator to provide resources for participating companies to navigate the Army technology ecosystem.
 Army SBIR and/or STTR awardees are strongly encouraged to develop relationships with relevant prime contractors and PEOs as potential transition partners.
 We encourage you to review the Defense Acquisition Tutorial to learn more about the defense acquisition process.

 Videos to help you learn about some of the Army Commands that sponsor SBIR and STTR topics